Axection/minimal-lighthouse-executor/README.md

 ## Getting started

-Take a look into `index.ts`, and modify the these two to suit your needs
+Take a look into `index.ts`, and modify the these two to suit your needs:

 ```typescript
 const url = 'https://www.google.com';